cryptax/cryptax.github.io/content/posts/cte-v2.md

 On reverse, I had it use a [Ghidra MCP](https://github.com/bethington/ghidra-mcp), and while it was good at explaining specifically this or that line, **it had no intuition at where to look at in the binary** (main, password comparison etc).

 It did solve *a couple of Web challenges*, but never immediately.
 I'm notoriously unskilled at web challenges and usually avoid them in CTFs, so I can't say I was of a big help.
-Still, I often asked my AI agent for recaps: what it had already tried, what was its next steps, and that where I directed it, because, once more, surprisingly it had little intuition of where to go when I seemed more obvious to me.
+Still, **I often asked my AI agent for recaps**: what it had already tried, what was its next steps, and that where I directed it, because, once more, surprisingly **it had little intuition of where to go when I seemed more obvious to me**.
 When it solved, at the end, I always asked it to generate a good writeup for me: I read it, and I must say I learned a lot about web challenges!
-Maybe I'll try a few easy web challenges on my own in future CTFs.

 > **Why was AI not an issue in the CTF?** My analysis is that this CTF is very much about assembling information from multiple sources.
 While an AI is excellent at reading tons of information and summarizing it, models are apparently still poor at really understanding what they read and correlating facts.